Upper bounds on charging power and tangible advantage in quantum batteries

-Equation \ref{toggle} is in general nonzero, even though the battery state is only hopping between two degenerate levels.
-There is no charging taking place in this case, and both the $\langle H_B\rangle_{\psi(t)}$ and $P(t)=0\: \forall t.$ However, $I_E(t)$ fails to recognize this, which is a critical flaw.
-The activity measured by $I_E$ is entirely wasted on population changes within a degenerate energy level, resulting in no net energy transfer to the battery.
+Then, in general $I_E > 0$, even though the battery state is only hopping between two degenerate levels.
+There is no charging taking place in this case, and both the $\langle H_B\rangle_{\psi(t)}$ and $P(t)=0\: ~\forall ~t$.
+However, $I_E(t)$ fails to recognize this, which is a critical flaw.
+The activity measured by $I_E$ is entirely wasted on population changes within a degenerate subspace, resulting in no net energy transfer to the battery.